AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/cs101/2019-12-28-least-squares-method-explained-part-2-data-fitting.md

 {% include linkedHeading.html heading="Step 4: Solve the Overdetermined System Using Least Squares" level=3 %}

-Okay, here's where it gets kind of difficult by hand, so I'm going to "cheat" and use Python.
-You can use MATLAB instead if you'd prefer.
+Straight-line fitting is pretty simple by hand, but polynomial least squares fitting is where it gets kind of difficult.
+So I'm going to "cheat" and use Python!
+You can use MATLAB instead if you'd prefer; the language doesn't really matter once you know the theory.

-Here's the code that uses QR factorization explicitly:
+Here's a script that uses QR factorization explicitly:

 {% include posts/codeHeader.html name="lsq.py" %}
 ```python